SitnicV/Windows-Apps/README.md

 - [FastStone Image Viewer](https://www.faststone.org/) : FastStone Image Viewer is a fast, stable, user-friendly image browser, converter and editor.
 It has a nice array of features that include image viewing, management, comparison, red-eye removal, emailing, resizing, cropping, retouching and color adjustments
 - [qView](https://interversehq.com/qview) : qView is a lightweight image viewer designed with minimalism and practicality in mind, available for Windows, macOS, and Linux
 - [XnView](https://www.xnview.com/en/) : One of the best and popular image viewer.
 The Image Viewer supports all major image formats (JPEG, TIFF, PNG, GIF, WEBP, PSD, JPEG2000, OpenEXR, camera RAW, HEIC, PDF, DNG, CR2).
+- [InfranView](https://www.irfanview.com/) : One of the most popular viewers worldwide.

 ---
 # Animation